lumi-ai-factory/data_management/content/3-1_fair_data_for_industry.md

 - Machine or service accounts for AI and HPC jobs
 - Clear access rules recorded in metadata

-✅**Practical examples**
+>[!tip]✅**Practical examples**
+>

-To make industrial and HPC datasets accessible in practice, organizations can:
+>To make industrial and HPC datasets accessible in practice, organizations can:
+>

-- Expose datasets through authenticated API endpoints, so AI training pipelines or HPC jobs can retrieve data automatically rather than relying on manual file transfers.
+>- Expose datasets through authenticated API endpoints, so AI training pipelines or HPC jobs can retrieve data automatically rather than relying on manual file transfers.
-- Store robotics or simulation logs in secure object stores where workflows authenticate using machine or service credentials instead of personal user accounts.
+>- Store robotics or simulation logs in secure object stores where workflows authenticate using machine or service credentials instead of personal user accounts.
-- Apply consistent access patterns across all datasets, so internal corpora, restricted legal texts, and partner‑licensed materials are all retrieved through the same documented interface.
+>- Apply consistent access patterns across all datasets, so internal corpora, restricted legal texts, and partner‑licensed materials are all retrieved through the same documented interface.
-- Provide clear access rules in the metadata, ensuring systems and users understand who may access the data and under what conditions.
+>- Provide clear access rules in the metadata, ensuring systems and users understand who may access the data and under what conditions.
-- Standardize access mechanisms for all HPC workflows, enabling large‑scale jobs to pull data reliably and securely regardless of data type or sensitivity.
+>- Standardize access mechanisms for all HPC workflows, enabling large‑scale jobs to pull data reliably and securely regardless of data type or sensitivity.

 Together, these practices ensure reliable, secure, and automated data access for demanding industrial AI and HPC workloads.